-In a similar vein, Prochaska’s research suggests that when clients don’t implement a financial planner’s client-centric recommendations, the problem may actually lie not with the client, but with the planner failing to properly guide the client through the stages of change!
+In a similar vein, Prochaska’s research suggests that when clients don’t implement a financial planner’s client-centric recommendations, the problem may actually lie not with the client, but with the planner failing to properly educate the client and guide the client through the stages of change!
 For instance, Prochaska has found that if clients are in the precontemplation stage, they may needed assistance for an extended period of time in simply helping to make them aware of the need for change – raising their consciousness about the issue and providing education – before moving on to the later stages.
 Just explaining the problem once is virtually never enough, just as the country's obesity problem is not solved the first time "eat less and exercise more" is suggested as a solution.
 Once an individual recognizes the need for change, then – and usually, only then – does an emotional appeal help to move the client forward further; in fact, by this stage the decision-making process shifts from a focus on the pros of making a change, to the cons of not changing.
 And only then is it time to move beyond education and stirring motivations, to actually begin considering specific trade-offs and preparing action steps for implementation.

 Time For Better Training?